null

 Mei Tai (or Meh-Dai)

-Mei Tai are based on the traditional asian style carrier.
-They are more structured than a woven wrap but without the padded waist band and buckles of a structured carrier.
+Mei Tai (or Meh-Dai) are based on the traditional asian style carrier.
+They are more structured than a woven wrap but without the padded waistband and buckles of a structured carrier.

-They offer a middle ground between the learning of a woven wrap and the simplicity of a soft structured carrier.
+• A carrier that's the middle ground between a woven wrap and a soft structured carrier

 Baby Carrier Safety

 Baby-carrying done properly is very safe!
 Always follow the carrier instructions exactly and/or learn how to safely use your carrier from a qualified baby-carrying consultant who has had expert training in babywearing safety.
-You can book a baby carrier consultation with our expert Coralie who has been part of babywearing education for almost 7 years!
+You can book a baby carrier consultation with any of our experts for any carrier purchased at The Sleep Store.
 Book a carrier consultation here.

-In particular pay special attention to ensuring baby's airways are always totally clear and that your baby is fully and safely supported by the carrier.
+In particular, pay special attention to ensuring your baby's airways are always clear and your baby is fully and safely supported by the carrier.

-All carriers are designed to be used with baby in an upright position, held securely and firmly in the upright position.
+All carriers we sell are designed to hold the baby securely and firmly in an upright position.
 Never use the cradle or lying down position with a baby carrier, as this can compromise your baby's airways.

 Special care must be used when bending.
-Hold your baby with one or both arms if you are bending and avoid bending from the waist.
-Carriers are not designed for hands free use when bending.
+Hold your baby with one or both arms if you are bending and bend from the knees, not from your waist to prevent any risk of baby falling out of the carrier.

 Carriers are not designed to be used in situations or activities where it wouldn't be safe to carry a baby in your arms.
 For example: running, jumping or biking.